feddybear/flipside_ph/README.md

 # Project: Flipside
 Kaldi-based ASR experiments for the Filipino language

+# ⚠️<span style="color: red;">WARNING</span>
+This repository is now deprecated.
+Please see [flipvox on huggingface](https://huggingface.co/spaces/feddybear/flipscribe) for the latest activities.

 ## Corpus-building

 I am looking for some volunteers for transcribing public domain Filipino data.
-Anyone interested, please send me an email at fmang at ieee dot org.
+Anyone interested, please send me an email at fed dot dsp at gmail dot com.

 ## Recipes

 The recipes are still under continuous cosmetic work.
 If you're interested in helping out, please contact:
-Federico Ang (fmang at ieee dot org)
+Federico Ang (fed dot dsp at gmail dot com)

 ## Pretrained Models